Mass Shooting Tracker

 The United States of America is suffering from collected mental illness.

 And it is killing us one bullet at a time.
-After multiple mass shootings this week, the subject of gun control is once more at the top of the new hour.
+When multiple mass shootings shock the country, again, the subject of gun control is once more at the top of the new hour.

 But this is about so much more than gun control and we all know it.
 We know there is something wrong with us and we don’t want to talk about it.